 However, there is the possibility that this whole linking arms trend is really more a personal thing rather than a cultural one.
 That is, whether one links arms with their friends may depend solely on their personal preference and perspective on life.

 Some Asians might find linking arms amicably with the same sex unsettling and surely not all of them like to do so.
 I know some of my Asian friends who find casually linking arms with the same sex as bizarre.
 Also, older Asians don’t seem to do it too often, so perhaps it’s a generational thing too?

-But on the occasional occasion when they hook their left arm over my right, I don’t object.
-To me, this feels…natural.
-And nice.
+I don’t mind linking arms with my female partners in crime.
+On the occasions they hook their left arm over my right, I don’t object.

-In such a promiscuous world today, it would be nice if we could all come to see the sight of two Asian girls linking arms as no more than two friends enjoying innocent, wholesome company.
+In such a promiscuous world today, it would be nice if we could all come to see the sight of two Asian girls linking arms as no more than two friends enjoying each other’s company.
 Why not?